Same YAML simplicity, with EU residency and connectors included

 Auto-scaling

 Automatic with Connic.
-CrewAI Enterprise only.
+CrewAI AMP only.

 Multi-environment support

 Built-in dev/staging/prod.
-CrewAI Enterprise feature.
+CrewAI AMP feature.

 Secrets management

 Secure secrets per environment.
-CrewAI Enterprise feature.
+CrewAI AMP feature.

 Integrations & Connectors